XYIheng/kea_doc/docs/source/tutorial.rst

     The function cannot contain other Python statements such as for loops.
     But we believe this approach is sufficient to implement the functionality of the main path.

-Here, we have already learned how to write a property in Kea.
+Here, you have already learned how to write a property in Kea.

-To test this property, we need to put the property in a class, which inherits from the ``Kea`` class.
+To test this property, you need to put the property in a class, which inherits from the ``Kea`` class.

 .. code:: Python